During a relapse, to make the attack shorter

 and less severe.

-number of attacks and how severe they are (disease-modifying therapy).
-This
+number of attacks and how severe they are and to slow the progression of the disease.
+(This is called disease-modifying therapy.)

-symptoms.
-You and your doctor will decide whether you should try any of these
+effects.
+You and your doctor will decide together when you should start any of these

 Physical therapy, occupational therapy, and

-speech therapy can help you reduce some physical problems caused by MS. You can
+speech therapy can help you manage some physical problems caused by MS. You can

-also help yourself at home by eating right, getting regular exercise and rest,
+also help yourself at home by eating balanced meals, getting regular exercise and rest,

 and learning to use your energy wisely.